Planning-Inspectorate/common-pipeline-templates/README.md

 - `AZURE_SERVICE_PRINCIPAL_SECRET` - Set to Client Secret of the Service Principal
 - `AZURE_TENANT_ID` - The ID of the Azure Active Directory tenant that contains the Service Principal

 In addition to the above variables, any other secrets and variables can be added to this variables group and will automatically be made available when using the wrapper templates (`wrapper_cd.yml` and `wrapper_ci.yml`) [stages](stages) folder.
-This is because these templates contain the following line:
+This is because these templates contain the following lines:

 ```
 variables:
   - group: pipeline_secrets
+  - group: pipeline_secrets_${{ parameters.environment }}
 ```

-If not using these templates, please include the above line in your consuming pipeline.
+If not using these templates, please include the above lines in your consuming pipeline.

 ## Contributing